marrow/mongo/guide.md

 ```
 {% endmethod %}
 {% method -%}
 Initially we populate metadata.
-The first defines the name of the collection to use when _binding_ the class to a database, and is optional; you can bind it to a class directly if you wish, or use it without binding at all.
+The first defines the name of the collection to use when _binding_ the class to a database, and is optional; you can bind it to a collection directly if you wish, or use it without binding at all.
 The second is used to specify a default validation level and generate a validation document (schema and/or constraints).

 {% sample lang="python" -%}
 ```python